Artboard 90

 Research suggests exclusion may aggravate, or even precipitate, poor mental health.
 A study by the University of Exeter found that exclusion led to new-onset mental health conditions, despite adjusting for background factors.

-We believe this underlines the need for the government to continue to invest in a multi-agency approach to mental health support in schools throughout the country, as is currently being trialled in the trailblazer areas.
+We believe this underlines the need for the government to continue to invest in a multi-agency approach to mental health support in schools throughout the country and to ensure pupils in alternative provision also benefit from such support.

 What we are asking for